dfontana/BouncingBall/ReadMe.md

 - [X] Player loses control of ball after MaxSpeed is hit.
 - [X] Ball can start inside a box.
 Need to alter ball's initial point to check for collision with box, generating positions until not colliding.
 - [ ] Introduce stronger physics, involving acceleration and velocity decay
-    - [ ] Will lead into potential collision misses if position of ball is not updated to be above the collision point.
+    - [X] Will lead into potential collision misses if position of ball is not updated to be above the collision point.
 This must still be fixed for the game window check (already handled in platform check)
+    - [ ] Amount of adjustment after collision is tied to a scaler of the distance the ball travels, which varies under new physics.
+This makes the net adjustment a product of the speed (higher speed = greater distance traveled = ball placed further from the platforms).
+Will need a better way to normalize the adjustment independent of the current speed (can also be viewed as the current rx or ry)